woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/extend-rest-api-update-cart.md

 ### PHP

-`ExtendRestApi::register_update_callback`: Used to register a callback to be executed when the `cart/extensions` endpoint gets hit with a given namespace.
+`ExtendSchema::register_update_callback`: Used to register a callback to be executed when the `cart/extensions` endpoint gets hit with a given namespace.
 It takes an array of arguments

 | Attribute   | Type       | Required | Description                                                                                                                                                                                                                                                                                                                                                                                                                 |